Most Famous Logos with a Panda

 Logo Alberta Pandas

-To depict the bamboo bear in motion, the artists made its right paw longer and larger than its left.
-This makes the right side of the body appear to be pushed forward as if the panda is trying to look more imposing.
+To depict the bamboo bear in motion, the artists made its right paw longer and larger than the left.
+This makes the right side of the body appear pushed forward, as if the panda is trying to look more imposing.
 The dark spots around the eyes look like war paint.
-The mouth is wide open, and a row of long teeth is visible in it.
-The wool is not smoothed but bristles in all directions with sharp needles.
-Instead of the typical black color, dark green is used, plus the emblem is outlined with a gold stripe.
+The mouth is wide open, showing a row of long teeth.
+The fur is not smooth but bristles in all directions with sharp needles.
+A dark green color is used instead of the typical black, and the emblem is outlined with a gold stripe.

 Panda Express